Cross-cultural challenges in B2B communication

 While it may sound like “playground stuff”, those little things get in the way of communication.

-Now we have social distancing kicked off in a massive way.
+Now, we have social distancing kicked off massively.
 There will be significant problems within remote teams with this type of challenge if businesses do not acknowledge this issue.

-To overcome this challenge, teams are going to have to find ways to over-communicate.
-Keeping people informed, included and engaged is key, but there has to be a balance as to not over do it.
+To overcome this challenge, teams will have to find ways to overcommunicate.
+Keeping people informed, included, and engaged is key, but there has to be a balance so as not to overdo it.

 Don’t Be a Megaphone

-Social media can have an incredibly powerful or incredibly dangerous impact on relationship building.
+Social media can have an incredibly powerful or hazardous impact on relationship building.
 Since we have lost the ability to have face-to-face interactions, social media can fill the gap in building meaningful relationships, but only when done right.

-When sharing corporate content for example, make sure content is relevant and not spam.
+When sharing corporate content, for example, make sure the content is relevant and not spam.
 The content must also be believed in by the employee, otherwise it will not come across as authentic to their audiences.

-In addition, when employees share corporate content, employees must not be a megaphone.
-Follow-up all engagement from a post.
+In addition, when employees share corporate content, they must not be a megaphone.
+Follow up on all engagement from a post.
 This is what will foster the relationship.

-As the world shrinks, localizing messaging and relying on the right digital channels to connect with customers and employees will play an even greater role than ever before.
+As the world shrinks, localizing messaging and relying on the right digital channels to connect with customers and employees will play an even greater role.

-Culture and language barriers will be at the forefront of B2B digital relationship building challenges.
+Culture and language barriers will be forefront of B2B digital relationship-building challenges.

-Growing a Facebook channel and YouTube channel may be a main marketing initiative for the Western country.
-However, in Southeast Asia, YouTube and Facebook do not exist in some parts.
-WeChat is heavily used in China, but in surrounding regions, it’s much more fragmented.
-So how does this impact the channels for message distribution?
+Growing a Facebook and YouTube channel may be a main marketing initiative for Western countries.
+However, YouTube and Facebook do not exist in some parts of Southeast Asia.
+WeChat is heavily used in China, but it’s much more fragmented in surrounding regions.
+So, how does this impact the channels for message distribution?

-Understanding the geography, culture and language in those regions will help teams find the proper B2B digital marketing channels to communicate cross-culturally.
+Understanding those regions’ geography, culture, and language will help teams find the proper B2B digital marketing channels to communicate cross-culturally.

 Many worry that inboxes are currently saturated and email is dead.
 Yes, the ‘spray and pray’ strategy should be killed immediately, but there is still value in email marketing when thrown into the bigger mix for B2B marketers.

-While it certainly isn’t a best practice to rely solely on email, falling back on email lists to understand audiences is still recommended.
+While it certainly isn’t a best practice to rely solely on email, it is still recommended to use email lists to understand audiences.
 Just make sure to integrate email marketing into a larger strategy.

-B2B is all about, from a marketing standpoint, using the tools we have at our disposal and testing them with the goal to tie everything together.
-Being able to bring all the tools together is the force-multiplier.
+From a marketing standpoint, B2B is all about using the tools we have at our disposal and testing them to tie everything together.
+The force multiplier is being able to bring all the tools together.

 Is this pandemic going to end globalization?
-Absolutely, not.
-If anything, it will make the world more digital and we need to be prepared.
+Not.
+If anything, it will make the world more digital, and we need to be prepared.